Manikumar2609/Data-Structures-and-Algorithms/README.md

 **These implementations for learning purpose.
 The solution would be provided in C/C++ Programming Language.**

-I am planning to cover all those topics which i include below and You are welcomed to contribute in this repository.
+I am planning to cover all those topics which i include below, You may find more than one implementation for the same objective but using a different algorithm strategies and optimizations.
+You are welcomed to contribute in this repository.

 ## Table of Contents